bentomas/node-async-testing/README.md

     node test-suite.js

-Additionally, the `run` method can be passed the `process.ARGV` array of command line arguments, so **node-async-testing** settings can be altered at run time:
+Or, the `run` method can be passed the `process.ARGV` array of command line arguments, so **node-async-testing** settings can be altered at run time:

     exports['first test'] = function(test) { ... };